 Figure 6.1 Receiver Conceptual Architecture.

 The Broadcaster Application is launched after the receiver receives application signaling information (see Section 6.3 below) and then forwards the launch URL to the User Agent, which, in turn, loads the Broadcaster Application Entry Page from the URL.
 Note that the URL may point to an Internet server or to the Receiver Web Server depending on how it is formatted in the service application signaling, specifically, the HTMLEntryPage.entryURL attribute of the Broadcaster Application entry in the HELD [3].
-The specific mechanism of communicating the Broadcaster Application entry URL to the User Agent is a receiver implementation detail and beyond the scope of this document.
+The specific mechanism of communicating the Broadcaster Application entry URL to the User Agent is a receiver implementation detail.
 However, the entry URL has specific arguments that must be provided as described in Section 8.2.

 Once the main Broadcaster Application Entry Page has been loaded, it may begin requesting content from various local or external URLs.
 This may be done through JavaScript or standard HTML5 href requests in the W3C-compliant fashion.
-It is assumed that any content received over broadcast via ROUTE file delivery is available through the ROUTE Cache and accessed using the Receiver Web Server.
+It is assumed that any content received over broadcast via ROUTE file delivery is available through the Application Context Cache and accessed using the Receiver Web Server.
 This specification makes no assertions as to how this is done nor how any cache or storage is implemented.
 It does, however, describe how the Broadcaster Application can access the resources using HTTP requests to the Receiver Web Server.

 Note that the User Agent supports various local W3C storage mechanisms according to Section 5.2.
 The User Agent may also perform internal caching of content.
-The internal W3C-compatible storage mechanisms implemented within the User Agent should not be confused with the ROUTE Cache shown separately in Figure 6.1.
-The availability and management of the internal User Agent storage areas is beyond the scope of this specification.
+The internal W3C-compatible storage mechanisms implemented within the User Agent should not be confused with the Application Context Cache shown separately in Figure 6.1.
+The Broadcaster Application can use standard W3C interfaces to discover and use the various User Agent storage facilities.

-ROUTE Cache Management
+Application Context Cache Management

 It is anticipated that receiver storage capabilities within a given broadcast area run the gamut from receivers having no storage available for applications to receivers having effectively unlimited storage.
 It is presumed that a typical receiver is not able to store all content sent to it for all services it can receive.
 It is also anticipated that the storage is a limited commodity further constrained by the intended target uses and type of the receiver.
 Thus, the management of this storage is a key function of the core receiver software.